cosmicBboy/movenet/README.md

-# dance2wave
+# movenet

 Generate raw audio from dance videos

 ## Background

-`dance2wave` is a research project for generating music from dance.
+`movenet` is a research project for generating music from dance.
 The idea is to turn the human body into an instrument, converting sequences of images into raw audio waveforms.